Prakul95/mcp-server-google-docs/README.md

 - `get-doc` — Retrieve a Google Doc’s metadata and/or content. **Supports fetching tab content.**
 - `create-doc` — Create a new **blank** Google Doc with a given title.
 Optionally place it in a Drive folder.
 - `update-doc` — Update an existing Google Doc (e.g., insert/replace text, apply styles).
+- `copy-doc` — copy an existing Google Doc optionally with a given title.

 ---